-Clean?
-Green?
-Organic?
 Many companies use these buzzwords to attract consumers, especially now that people are more conscious of what they are putting into their bodies.
 But do they really mean what they say?
-Perhaps not.

-Welcome to the world of greenwashing, where companies mislead consumers by claiming that their products are safe, non-toxic, eco-friendly and natural, when in reality, that might not be the case.
+Welcome to the world of Greenwashing, where companies mislead consumers by claiming that their products are safe, non-toxic, eco-friendly, and natural, when in reality, they are NOT.

-Hate to break it to you, but natural does not mean much—the term isn’t regulated in any way.
+Hate to break it to you, but natural means nothing.
+The term isn’t regulated in any way.
 If an ingredient comes from a natural source, but needs to be chemically modified to make it work, is it still natural?
-Some believe that at least 5% of natural ingredients are enough for a product to be labeled natural.
+Some believe that atleast 5% of natural ingredients are enough for a product to be labelled natural.
 Others believe that man-made/synthetic ingredients must be absent for it to be considered natural.
 Many believe that natural is “safer” and “non-toxic”.
-However, that may not always be the case—there are some essential oils which can lead to irritation and allergies.
+However, that may not always be the case, for example, there are some essential oils which can lead to irritation and allergies.

-If a product claims to be cruelty-free, this means that neither the product itself nor the ingredients were tested on animals at any stage of their development.
-Cruelty-free means that the product and its ingredients were not tested on animals at any stage during their development.
-While not tested on animals, they may still contain animal ingredients or by-products.
-For example, a moisturiser may be cruelty-free but contains beeswax and therefore, not vegan.
-A shampoo that claims to be vegan, may have been tested on animals and thus not cruelty-free.
+This means that the product and its ingredients were not tested on animals at any stage during their development.
+But while not tested on animals, they may still contain animal ingredients or by-products.
+For example, a moisturizer may be cruelty-free but contains beeswax and is therefore not vegan.
+And a vegan shampoo that is free of animal ingredients or by-products may at some point have been tested on animals and is thus not cruelty-free.